 There's a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
-As of this week, there have been 628 episodes since Allan started doing the podcast in 2008!
+As of this week, there have been 654 episodes since Allan started doing the podcast in 2008!
 Past episodes are in an online Archives in case you want to listen to or view classic installments you've missed.

 TAGSRWC's official page on Facebook is now hovering around 250,000 Followers.
 You can find us at www.facebook.com/tagsrwc.
 If you haven't already dropped by the page, we hope you'll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

-We also have links in our "Liked by this Page" section to the pages of several TAGSRWC chapters on Facebook (including the Gomer and Goober Pyle Comic Book Literary Guild), as well as to Facebook pages of Mayberry Days, the Andy Griffith Museum, TAGS actors and others.
+We also have links in our "Liked by this Page" section to the pages of several TAGSRWC chapters on Facebook (including the Gomer and Goober Pyle Comic Book Literary Guild), as well as to Facebook pages of Mayberry Days®, the Andy Griffith Museum, TAGS actors and others.

 Even Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
 It features all the latest in Mayberry items and merchandise news.

-And TAGSRWC also has a growing presence on www.MeWe.com.
+And TAGSRWC has a growing presence on www.MeWe.com.
 Mayberry's pioneering outpost on MeWe is "Sittin' on a Velvet Pillow" chapter, headed up by Lynn Thomas.
-That group was followed in short order by Allan Newsome and the "Two Chairs, No Waiting" Podcast and "The Andy Griffith Show--Big," administered by Myron Clark and an able crew.
+That group was followed in close order by Allan Newsome and the "Two Chairs, No Waiting" Podcast and "The Andy Griffith Show--Big," administered by Myron Clark and an able crew.

 In case you're not familiar with MeWe, it's similar to Facebook.
 It's just smaller and a bit calmer.
 It has no ads.
-So, it's more like a quiet street like Willow or Woods Way compared to the hustle and bustle of Main Street in downtown Mayberry. ("You're on my foot!
+So, it's more like a quiet street like Willow or Woods Way as opposed to the hustle and bustle of Main Street in downtown Mayberry. ("You're on my foot!
 You're on my foot!")
 So, if you're looking to "relax, slow down, take it easy," check out some of the TAGSRWC groups on MeWe.

 **** Post Note ****

-Between issues of our Weaver’s Newsletter, keep up with the happenings in Mayberry with the daily “Who’s Been Messin’ Up the Bulletin Board?”
+Between issues of our Weaver’s Newsletter, keep up with the happenings in Mayberry with the daily “Who’s Been Messin’ Up the Bulletin Board?” (aka "WBMUTBB?")
 Digest.
 It’s a free subscriber list that consists entirely of comments, news flashes, and questions and answers from subscribers.
 You can sign up for that list by going to the “Mailing Lists” link at www.tagsrwc.com.